WNML (AM)

+WNML (990 kHz) is a commercial AM radio station in Knoxville, Tennessee.
+It is owned by Cumulus Media and it simulcasts a sports radio format with co-owned 99.1 WNML-FM Friendsville.
+The studios and offices are on Old Kingston Pike in the Sequoyah Hills section of West Knoxville.

+During the day, WNML transmits 10,000 watts non-directional.
+However, 990 AM is a Canadian clear channel frequency, so at night, to avoid interference with other stations, WNML uses a directional antenna with a four-tower array.
+The transmitter site is on Anderson Road in Knoxville, off Tazewell Pike.

+Programming

-WNML (990 AM; branded, along with simulcast partner WNML-FM 99.1 MHz, as "99.1 The Sports Animal") is a sports radio station licensed to Knoxville, Tennessee.
-The station is owned by Cumulus Media and currently affiliated with CBS Sports Radio, switching from affiliations with Yahoo!
-Sports Radio on January 2, 2013, and serves as the flagship for both the Tennessee Smokies Southern League Baseball radio network, as well as the Tennessee Volunteers' statewide radio network ("The Vol Network").
+WNML-AM-FM have mostly local sports shows on weekdays with CBS Sports Radio heard nights and weekends.
+WNML-AM-FM are the flagship radio stations for both the Tennessee Smokies Southern League Baseball radio network and the University of Tennessee Vol Network.
+The stations also carry Knoxville Ice Bears games in the Southern Professional Hockey League.

-WNML was first licensed, as WNAV, on November 3, 1922, and is one of the oldest broadcasting stations in the United States.

 History

 WNAV

-The first formal regulations establishing a radio broadcasting service in the United States were adopted by the Department of Commerce effective December 1, 1921, and during the next year over 500 stations were created.
+WNML is the oldest radio station in Knoxville and one of the oldest in Tennessee.
+The first formal regulations establishing radio broadcasting in the United States were adopted by the Department of Commerce effective December 1, 1921.
+During the next year, over 500 stations were created.
 A notice in the October 3, 1922, issue of the Knoxville News reported that: "The Peoples' Telephone and Telegraph Company is experimenting with its new radio broadcasting station.
 If perfected, this will be the first broadcasting station operating in East Tennessee."

-Peoples' was a local Knoxville telephone company, and after the initial tests proved successful, it was issued its first station license on November 3, 1922, with the sequentially assigned call letters of WNAV.
+Peoples' was a local Knoxville telephone company, and after the initial tests proved successful, it was issued its first station license on November 3, 1922.
+It was given the sequentially assigned call letters WNAV.
 The News further reported that: "J. C. Duncan, president of the Peoples' Telephone and Telegraph Co., announced Monday that the radio station at the telephone building, Commerce-av had passed the government regulations and is known as WNAV.
 'By next Sunday we expect to have a program worked out to be broadcasted,' Duncan said."

 In its initial years WNAV had a limited schedule, and after a period of inactivity was deleted in June 1924.
-However the following April it was relicensed to Peoples' Telephone and Telegraph, again with the WNAV call letters.
+However, the following April it was relicensed to Peoples' Telephone and Telegraph, again with the WNAV call letters.